 Additionally, you can carry out content contests in your church.
 Ask people to come up with their best newsletters and then pick out a winner from that and share their church newsletter ideas.

-For example, if it is Easter holiday, ask people to send in their content ideas for an Easter-holiday-themed newsletter content.
+For example, if it is the Easter holiday, ask people to send in their content ideas for Easter holiday-themed newsletter content.
 Together with your church team, pick out the winner and showcase their content as part of the Easter holidays.

 4. How Long Should a Church Newsletter be?

 The best strategy with content is not to keep going on and on.
-You want your church goers to feel that it won’t take forever to read through the newsletter.
-Especially for email newsletters, we are avoiding sending overwhelming amount of information and getting this reaction ….
+You want your churchgoers to feel that it won’t take forever to read through the newsletter.
+Especially for email newsletters, we are avoiding sending overwhelming amounts of information and getting this reaction ….